Mary Leona Gage: 1957–1964

-1965-1980
+1965–1980

-In November 1965 Gage was found unconscious in a motel room, overdosed on barbiturates.
+In November 1965 Gage was found unconscious in a motel room, overdosed on barbiturates after an attempted suicide.
 She was 26 years old.
-Her suicide attempt and drug possession led her to spend three weeks at Camarillo State Hospital.
+She spent three weeks at Camarillo State Hospital.

 In 1965 her first book was published, My Name Is Leona Gage, Will Somebody Please Help Me?
 Her picture appeared on the cover of the ghostwritten book.
 At the end of 1965 she starred in the film Scream of the Butterfly.
-The film flopped.
+The film was not received well.
 After an unsuccessful movie career she enrolled in hairdressing school.
-In 1966 she began work singing and dancing in burlesque clubs, married for the fifth and sixth times, and had another son.
-She had a daughter and four sons.
-She eventually lost custody of five of her children.
+In 1966 she began work singing and dancing in burlesque clubs, married for the fifth and sixth times, and had another son for a total of five children, one daughter and four sons.
+She eventually lost custody of her children.
 Her daughter lived with her off and on.
 A comeback attempt in commercials was unsuccessful.
-In the 1970s and 1980s she attempted work in mainstream acting roles.
+In the 1970s and 1980s, she attempted work in mainstream acting roles.

-Gage lived in Southern California from the 1960s until her death.
-While in her 50s, she was diagnosed with chronic obstructive pulmonary disease.
+Gage lived in Southern California from the 1960s until her death from heart failure in a hospital many years after being diagnosed with chronic obstructive pulmonary disease.